 | Cape Byron lighthouse |

-We paused for a break at the café before having a wander around the lighthouse and marvelling at the various viewpoints around the headland.
-The loop continues to the north, where a set of steps lead down to a paved path following the crest of the headland.
-The path passes Easterly Point Lookout, perched directly above the easternmost point of the Australian mainland.
+We paused for a welcome break at the café before wandering around the historic precinct and marvelling at the dramatic vistas unfolding from the headland.
+The loop then continues northward, where a set of stone steps leads down to a paved path that hugs the very crest of the ridge line.
+This trail passes Easterly Point Lookout, a spectacular vantage point perched directly above the rugged, wave-battered rocks that mark the absolute easternmost point of the Australian mainland. |

 | Nguthungulli Julian Rocks |